LiuliuLexie/head-md-softrobotics/process/general-notes.md

 - [ ] combing and clean up the electronics
 - [ ] modelling the part to put the eletronics, the supports
 - [x] start and continue with the storybook > process/storybook.md
+- [ ] first do without touch sensor???
 - [ ] 12-18 TEST DAY!!!!
 1-15 JURY DAY

 tobuy: